 The Safe Exam Browser "locks down" an exam computer so that the only thing that computer can do is take an exam.
 The computer cannot use other programs, cannot take screen shots, etc, all of which is good for exam security.

 It would be terrible, however, if one accidentally opened the Safe Exam Browser and locked up a computer by accident!
 And equally silly to allow exam candidates to exit the Safe Exam Browser and do the things that the SEB is designed to stop.
 For both of these reasons, there is a password to open the SEB and a separate password to close the SEB.
-Both of these change periodically, and instructors will be provided with the appropriate passwords.
+Both of these change regularly, and instructors will be provided with the appropriate passwords for their exams.

 Can I make last-minute changes to my exam dates, times, or number of students?

 No, not at the last minute.
 Students need to be registered and scheduled to take the exam and this process takes some time to complete - we suggest that this be completed at least two weeks before your exam.
-If you have last-minute changes, you should have everything resolved at least three business days before your scheduled exam time to avoid test-day difficulties.
-HAPS is unable to guarantee assistance with fewer than three business days notice.
+Even though you will upload a roster, you will not be able to move students among sections nor schedule exams yourself.
+If you have changes after your initial upload, you must contact the HAPS Exam Team and have everything resolved at least five business days before your scheduled exam time to avoid test-day difficulties.
+HAPS is unable to guarantee any technical assistance fewer than three business days before the scheduled exam time.

 What happens if an exam computer freezes or the internet fails while my students are taking the exam?